Infestations in a rental home are the nightmares of landlords and tenants alike.

 No landlord enjoys facing the costs and hassle associated with hiring an exterminator to ensure their investment is protected, and no tenant relishes the thought of creepy crawlies venturing into their bed and pantry.

 Factors like weather, surrounding properties, and a tenant’s general cleanliness all play a factor in a case where pests have entered the rental.
+And with more people staying inside their homes and apartments, there is a chance that the presence of more food stored and cooked at home can serve as an extra invitation to pests.

 Often, these factors can cause the responsibilities for pest elimination to be a point of contention and confusion among landlords and their tenants.
 While exterminators–and their associated fees–can be necessary in cases of moderate to severe infestation, there are solutions for renters who find themselves sharing their space with a few unwanted guests in the form of pests.